shakfu/adaptagrams/README.md

 ---

-An alternate method to build *out-of-source* is via the [cmake](https://cmake.org) build system.
+Alternatively, you can use [cmake](https://cmake.org) to build as well.

-In this case, `cmake` it the requirement to build.
-The following installs cmake and also optional dependencies on MacOS:
+In this case, the following installs `cmake` if required and also optional dependencies on MacOS:

 ```sh
 brew install cmake python swig cairomm
 ```

-and similarly on a debian based system, install:
+and similarly on a debian based Linux system:

 ```sh
 sudo apt install cmake swig libcairomm-1.16-dev
 ```

-Then, to build the adaptagram libraries, one can type `make` or:
+Then, to build the adaptagrams libraries, one can type `make` or:

 ```sh
 mkdir -p build && cd build && cmake .. && cmake --build . --config Release